nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/how-to-publish-a-news-feature-in-workspaces/implement-the-news-publishing-process.md

 ---
 In this section, we will:

-*   Create the `NewsManagement` permission that will be given to user we want to be able to publish news,
+*   Create the `NewsManagement` permission that will be given to user we want to be able to publish news
-*   Create a "Publish news" button that will be available in the folder to enable bulk publishing.
+*   Create a "Publish news" button that will be available in the folder to enable bulk publishing

 {{#> callout type='info' }}